-From 1994 to 2002, she was Vice Chairperson and Head of Investment

-Banking at Morgan Stanley India before moving to HSBC.
+From 1994 to 2002, she was Vice Chairperson and Head of Investment Banking at Morgan Stanley India before moving to HSBC.
 Currently she is Country Head of the HSBC Group of Companies in India.
 In 2010, she was appointed to the Board of HSBC Asia-Pacific.
-She is Senior Vice President of the Federation of Indian Chambers of Commerce & Industry (FICCI).
+She has been elected President of the Federation of Indian

+Chambers of Commerce & Industry (FICCI) for 2013.

-She serves the Government of India on the Government-Industry Task Force and the Indo-German Consultative Group.
-She is Chairperson of the India Advisory Council of the City of London and the India Advisory Board of the Harvard Business School, where she is also a Global Advisor.
+She serves the Government of India on the Government-Industry Task Force.
+She chairs the India Advisory Board of the Harvard Business School, where she is also a Global Advisor.
 Other engagements include, being on the Board of the Aspen Institute India, NCAER (National Council of Applied Economics Research) and NIBM (National Institute Bank Management).
-Her interests in the Environment include being on the Board of Shakti Sustainable Energy Foundation, the World Economic Forums' Global Agenda Council on Climate Change and TERI's Advisory Council.
+Her interests in the environment include being on the Board of Shakti Sustainable Energy Foundation, the World Economic Forums' Global Agenda Council on Climate Change and The Energy and Resources Institute's (TERI) Governing Council.

-Naïna Lal Kidwai was given the Padma Shri Award by the Indian government in 2007, has been recognised in India and abroad with awards and been repeatedly ranked in global lists of Top Women in business.
+Naïna Lal Kidwai was given the Padma Shri Award by the Indian government in 2007 for her contribution to trade and industry and has been recognised in India and abroad with awards and rankings in lists of top women in business.